widdix/attachmentav-sdk-ts/README.md

 # attachmentav-sdk-ts

-An SDK to integrate virus and malware scan capabilities into TypeScript applications.
+An SDK to integrate virus and malware scan capabilities into JavaScript / TypeScript applications.
 Scan files for viruses, trojans, and other kinds of malware with [attachmentAV](https://attachmentav.com) powered by Sophos.

 ## Getting started